 - A. Construction Sign.
 A sign which identifies the owners, contractors, architects, and/or engineers of a building(s) or development project under construction. - B. Commercial Establishment.
-A business operating independently of any other business located in a freestanding building; in a group of stores or similar establishments that are located side-by-side in a single building, sometimes call a strip mall, a commercial establishment is a business completely separated from other businesses by walls from the ground up and with a door which may regularly be used by the public for exclusive ingress to and egress from that business; in an enclosed structure, with a shared climate-controlled area, a commercial establishment is a business completely separated from other business completely separated from other businesses by walls from the ground up and with a door which may regularly be used by the public for exclusive ingress to and egress from the ground up and with a door which may regularly be used by the public for exclusive ingress to and egress from the ground up and with a door which may regularly be used by the public for exclusive ingress to and egress from the ground up and with a door which may regularly be used by the public for exclusive ingress to and egress from that business and which may be closed to the public even while a common area may remain open to the public; in an office building, a commercial establishment is a building holding itself out to the public as a single entity, independent of other businesses or persons.
+A business operating independently of any other business located in a freestanding building; in a group of stores or similar establishments that are located side-by-side in a single building, sometimes call a strip mall, a commercial establishment is a business completely separated from other businesses by walls from the ground up and with a door which may regularly be used by the public for exclusive ingress to and egress from that business; in an enclosed structure, with a shared climate-controlled area, a commercial establishment is a business completely separated from other businesses by walls from the ground up and with a door which may regularly be used by the public for exclusive ingress to and egress from that business and which may be closed to the public even while a common area may remain open to the public; in an office building, a commercial establishment is a building holding itself out to the public as a single entity, independent of other businesses or persons.